Project-Books/book-project/docs/maintainers/TEAM.md

 ### Maintainers

-*We currently do not have any maintainers, but we are looking for some.*
+#### Current maintainers

+In addition to Karan, there is

+- Amit ([@amit1307](https://github.com/amit1307)): Java, micro services, Docker

+#### Why we have maintainers

 Maintainers have made regular and several significant contributions to the project over an extended period.
 Usually, the contributions are code, but it does not have to be.
 Maintainers could have made important contributions in, for example, design or documentation.

 A maintainer may have a particular area of expertise.
-If they do, it will be listed here.
 You can then reach out to them should you need any help.
-We encourage the communication to happen over our public Slack #book-project channel rather than privately so that others can also benefit from the responses.
+We encourage the communication to happen over our public Slack [#book-project channel](https://teambookproject.slack.com/archives/C01AGDC5X1S) rather than privately so that others can also benefit from the responses.
 It can also help to settle disputes if we can all see the exchange(s).

 While everyone can help shape the direction of the project, this is particularly true of maintainers, as the owner and other maintainers may lean on each other.

 As a regular committer, they can be given access rights to commit to the project.
 However, they are trusted not to do so unless until their work has first been reviewed.
 This also includes changes to the wiki.

 #### Responsibilities